Ryan Suter on being released by Wild: 'I couldn't believe it was happening'

 There Suter will slide into a blue line that includes impressive talents in John Klingberg and Miro Heiskanen.
 The Stars and Wild are Central Division rivals that will play four times next season.

-"It's another game," said Suter, referring to the first matchup between Dallas and the Wild next season on Nov.18 at Xcel Energy Center.
+"It's another game," said Suter, referring to the first matchup between Dallas and the Wild on Nov.
+18 at Xcel Energy Center.
 "The guys on the team, I love those guys.
 They've all reached out and are excited for me.
 We had a really good group of guys."

 Among defensemen, Suter is the Wild's all-time leader in points (369) and assists (314) after his nine seasons and 656 regular-season games — which is more than half his NHL career.